German colonization in Rio Grande do Sul: Context

 The crisis would drag on throughout the nineteenth century, and in the first decades of the twentieth century, due to new upheavals in Europe, many other emigrants would also leave.

 The Hemp Linen Factory House, transformed into the Immigrant House.

 In Rio Grande do Sul there were areas where latifundia had not developed as they were located in regions unsuitable for extensive cattle raising, at the time the main economic activity of the province.
 The region of the Sinos River valley was then chosen to host the government's first colonizing venture in the south.
 The south was a favorable region for several reasons: The landowners were not interested or did not look kindly at the idea of introducing free labor and a smallholding system, which could compete economically and shake the political and social power of the landowning elite.
 However, in the south, there was a large amount of idle wasteland, the so-called "demographic voids", which although populated by Indians, did not change anything in the eyes of the government.

 In the middle of the century, other factors contributed to the increase in the attractiveness of the south.
 When Germans began to be shipped to the coffee plantations in São Paulo, they became poorly paid employees, often encountered subhuman working and housing conditions, and suffered abuse.
 Reports circulated in Europe, causing outrage and leading to restrictions on the departure of Germans from some regions.
 The prospect of obtaining land and being a landowner remained open in the south.
-Finally, there was a scientific discourse circulating at the Court, which considered the North and Northeast unadvisable for the settlement of Europeans.
+Finally, there was a scientific discourse circulating at the Court, which considered the North and Northeast inadvisable for the settlement of Europeans.